Secoranda/PPE/Lab #2/README.md

 ## Description
 I created a Windows application.

 Main idea of the app is a List of a Crew's members, that entered per one person's name in first input box, can be add using Add button to the second input box as a list.
 Pressing on Clear button the whole list is deleted.
 If user need to change or delete information about one member is enough to press on right mouse click and a pop-up menu will appear (with 2 options: Rename or Delete).
 Choosing Delete, the selected member will be deleted and by choosing Rename, a dialog box will appear with a input box for new changes and a button Rename that will save the changes.
+A disadvantage is that: in case no name will be entered in the rename box than in the list will be a empty line.

 Based on child window controls, were implemented 2 scrolls that change the window's weight and height.
 So is possible to change the size with one unit or using SB_THUMBTRACK() is possible to maximize and minimize as much as user needs.